Aceinna/docs_openrtk/apps/ahrs.rst

 sensor bias, by providing corrections to the Integration to Orientation block and a characterization of the gyro bias state.
-In the AHRS/VG APP, the internally computed gravity reference vector and the distortion corrected magnetic field vector provide an attitude and a heading reference measurement for the EKF when the unit is in quasi-static motion to correct roll, pitch, and heading angle drift and to estimate the X, Y and Z gyro rate bias.
+In the AHRS/VG APP, the internally computed gravity reference vector and the distortion corrected magnetic field vector provide an attitude reference measurement for the EKF when the unit is in quasi-static motion to correct roll, pitch, and heading angle drift and to estimate the X, Y and Z gyro rate bias.
 The AHRS/VG APP adaptively tunes the EKF